 Eve - Profile of Eve from the Old Testament Book of Genesis:

 Eve was the first woman on earth, the first wife, and the first mother.
 She is known as the "Mother of All the Living."
-And although this is quite a remarkable accomplishment, very little is known about Eve.
+And although these are remarkable accomplishments, very little is known about Eve.
 There is not much said of her in the book of Genesis.
-Like most mothers, even though her accomplishments were great, they were for the most part, overlooked.
+Like most mothers, even though her accomplishments were great, they were, for the most part, overlooked.

-Although she shared a close relationship with God and her husband, Eve failed to consult either one of them when confronted with Satan's suggestions.
+Although she shared a close relationship with God and her husband, Eve failed to consult either of them when confronted with Satan's lies.
 She acted impulsively, independent of her authority.
 Once entangled in sin, she invited her husband to join her.
-Like Adam, when confronted with her sin, Eve blamed someone else (Satan), instead of taking personal responsibility for what she had done.
+Like Adam, when Eve was confronted with her sin, she blamed someone else (Satan), instead of taking personal responsibility for what she had done.

 Then the Lord God said, “It is not good for the man to be alone.
 I will make a helper who is just right for him.”
 (NLT)